Power law violation of the area law in quantum spin chains: The Ground State and its Entanglement

 There are $s^{\frac{n-k-m}{2}}$ ways of coloring the matched pairs on the half chain and $s^{m}$ ways to color the remaining unmatched up steps.
 We denote the number of these walks by $M_{n,m,s}$ \footnote{Not to be confused with the Motzkin numbers $M_{n,s}$. }; i.e., the total number of micro-states on the left half chain is

 where $B_{n-k,m}$ is the solution of the Ballot problem with height $m$ on $n-k$ walks.

 Clearly, the Motzkin walk on the second half starts from height $m$ and will eventually reach coordinates $\left(x,y\right)=\left(2n,0\right)$.
 Therefore, for every walk on the left half chain that reaches the height $m$, there are $M_{n,m,s}$ corresponding walks on the right half that bring it down to zero, i.e., $\left(x,y\right)=\left(2n,0\right)$.
-See Fig. \ref{fig:ColoredMotzkin-walks} for an example of a $2-$color Motzkin walk.
-Any choice of coloring of the $m$ unmatched left parenthesis on the first half of the chain, uniquely determines the coloring of the second half.
+Any choice of coloring of the $m$ unbalanced step ups on the first half of the chain, uniquely determines the coloring of the second half.
 Therefore the total number of $s-$colored Motzkin walks reaching height $m$ is $s^{m}M_{n,m,s}^{2}$ and the total number of $s-$colored Motzkin walks of length $2n$ is $N_{n,s}\equiv\sum_{m=0}^{n}s^{m}M_{n,m,s}^{2}$.

 In Eq. \ref{eq:AndreaEqun}, after using $a+b=m-k+1$, $a-b=m+1$ and letting $k\rightarrow n-m-2i$ to take care of parity,

 We substitute this into Eq. \ref{eq:Mm}